When you love someone with dementia, you lose the same person twice.

 The Great Wealth Transfer is coming

-In the next 25 years, it is anticipated that 45 Million families in the U.S. will transfer 68 Trillion from the Baby Boomer generation to the next generations.
-As a result of women living longer, most of the private wealth that changes hands in the coming decades is likely to go to women.
+In the next 25 years, it is anticipated that 45 Million families in the U.S. will transfer somewhere between $59 Trillion and $68 Trillion from the Baby Boomer generation to the next generations.
+Because women tend to be younger and live longer than their partners, most of the private wealth that changes hands in the next few years is likely to go to women before it transfers to the next generation.

 Yet, the wealth management industry has historically focused on